andreas-grimm/GD-BASIC/README.md

 * Changed variable management to new typed variables: string, integer, real, and boolean
   * Moving math functions `+`,`*`, `-`, `/`, `=`, `<`, and `>` into the type classes
   * Added JUnit test classes
-* Changed memory management: Converting the MemoryManage class into a package withy dedicated classes
+* Changed memory management: Converting the MemoryManage class into a package with dedicated classes
 * Introduction of new command: `END`
 * Bug fixes:
   * BASIC-28: Correcting the design and implementation of the `LabeLStatement` class

 0.0.4:
-* Starting to build the interpreter to support Datmouth style BASIC
+* Starting to build the interpreter to support Dartmouth style BASIC
   * Tokenizer and Parser re-build:
     * Moving from character based tokenization to line based tokenization
     * General code cleansing